pyflosic/pyflosic/INSTALL.md

 $ deactivate
 ```

-After the first installation, the environment can alternativly started
+After the first installation, the environment can alternatively be started using
 ```bash
 $ source venv/bin/activate
 ```